airyhq/airy/docs/docs/api/source.md

 ### List channels

-List all channels of the authenticated source.
+List all connected channels of the authenticated source.

 `POST /sources.channels.list`